-This photo management software is ideal for photographers and creatives who want a capable tool that allows them to do all the editing without having to use Photoshop.
+This photo management software is ideal for photographers and creatives who want a capable tool to do all the editing without having to use Photoshop.

 - Adobe Sensei: Adobe’s AI automatically recognizes faces, locations, themes, objects, and colors in your pictures.

-- Non-destructive Edits: This means you can save editing adjustments and preserve the original image.
+- Non-destructive Edits: You can save editing adjustments and preserve the original image.